Jonas Gelžinis: 2010-2013: Porsche Carrera Cup Great Britain

-After successful 2009 Porsche Carrera Cup season in Scandinavia, in 2010 Jonas Gelžinis moved to Porsche Carrera Cup Great Britain, participating in "Pro-AM1" class.
+After successful 2009 Porsche Carrera Cup season in Scandinavia, in 2010, Gelžinis moved to Porsche Carrera Cup Great Britain, participating in "Pro-AM1" class.
 He demonstrated stable results thorough the season and scored 143 points.
-This was enough to take 10th place in overall standings and 3rd in "Pro-AM1" class.
+This was enough to take tenth place in overall standings and 3rd in "Pro-AM1" class.

-In 2011 Jonas Gelžinis continued to drive for the Juta Racing team.
-Jonas Gelžinis continued to impress and took 6th place in overall standings, scoring 167 points and became the winner of "Pro-AM1" class.
-Jonas also scored pole position in Donington, second round of the season, but during the race he was unable to defend this position from rivals who were driving more powerful cars.
+In 2011, Gelžinis continued to drive for the Juta Racing team.
+Jonas Gelžinis continued to impress and took sixth place in overall standings, scoring 167 points and became the winner of "Pro-AM1" class.
+He also scored pole position in Donington, second round of the season, but during the race he was unable to defend this position from rivals who were driving more powerful cars.
 Fourth place finish was his best result of the season.

-After victory in "Pro-AM1" class, in 2012 Jonas Gelžinis stepped up into "Pro" class.
+After victory in "Pro-AM1" class, in 2012 Gelžinis stepped up into "Pro" class.
 He enjoyed immediate success, taking four podium finishes in Brands Hatch and Donington.
-After setback in Thruxton, Jonas Gelžinis took four more podiums in Oulton Park and Croft Circuit.
-Second half of the season was less successful, as he was disqualified from the first race in Snetterton and took only two podium finishes in Rockingham and Silverstone.
+After setback in Thruxton, Gelžinis took four more podiums in Oulton Park and Croft Circuit.
+The second half of the season was less successful, as he was disqualified from the first race in Snetterton and took only two podium finishes in Rockingham and Silverstone.
 He ended the season with high note, taking his and the team's first race victory in Porsche Carrera Cup Great Britain in the final round of the season, held in Brands Hatch.
-Jonas Gelžinis took 4th place in final standings with 259 points.
+Gelžinis took fourth place in final standings with 259 points.

-Jonas Gelžinis continued to demonstrate strong form in 2013, finishing on podium in the first six races of the season and taking the championship lead.
+Gelžinis continued to demonstrate strong form in 2013, finishing on podium in the first six races of the season and taking the championship lead.
 This was the first time in Porsche Carrera Cup Great Britain history when racing driver from outside United Kingdom had taken the lead in the standings.
-After unsuccessful weekend in Oulton Park Jonas Gelžinis lost championship lead to Michael Meadows, but then took three victories in a row in Croft Circuit and Snetterton.
-Jonas Gelžinis took four more podium finishes in the second half of the season and kept his championship hopes until the final round.
+After unsuccessful weekend in Oulton Park Gelžinis lost championship lead to Michael Meadows, but then took three victories in a row in Croft Circuit and Snetterton.
+Gelžinis took four more podium finishes in the second half of the season and kept his championship hopes until the final round.
 However, he was unable to regain championship lead and ended the season in second place with 310 points - 15 points less than champion Michael Meadows.